Student Plan Special: $17.95. Start your 15-Day Free Trial Today Explore More

 This is how you can see who viewed your LinkedIn profile, but the question now is; how do you benefit from knowing who visited your profile on LinkedIn?
 Let’s take a look at the benefits.

-Benefits Of Knowing Who Viewed Your Profile On LinkedIn
+Benefits Of Knowing Who Viewed Your Profile On LinkedInasset_image

-2. Find out whether your resume is getting attention: This is another benefit of profile views insight, if you’re not getting enough views, it means you need to upgrade your resume and if it’s getting some attention, it’s a sign that companies are looking for your skills, you just need to follow up with them.
+Find out whether your resume is getting attention: This is another benefit of profile views insight.
+If you’re not getting enough views, it means you need to upgrade your resume, and if it’s getting some attention, it’s a sign that companies, including those with a LinkedIn business page, are looking for your skills.
+You just need to follow up with them

 These are just some of the ways you can benefit from LinkedIn profile view insights, just make sure to utilize the views the right way.